xythobuz/OpenRaider/README.md

     cmake ..
     make run

-On Mac OS X, running `make install` will produce a (more or less) distributable OpenRaider.app bundle.
+On Mac OS X, running `make install` will produce a (more or less) distributable OpenRaider.app bundle, which will be put into /Applications.

+On Linux, running `make install` will install OpenRaider to /usr/local/... (the executable in bin, the config in etc, the data files in share).
+You can change this path with `make install DESTDIR=”/some/where”`

 Run `make check` to build and run the unit tests.